-The #CAREvan is inspired by the activism of the UndocuBus organized by day laborers and immigrant youth putting a stop to hurtful deportations across the country.
+The #CAREvan was inspired by the activism of the UndocuBus which was organized by day laborers and immigrant youth to put a stop to hurtful deportations across the country.

 Winning health for all is the next logical step in healing the injustice that adversely impacts immigrant communities across California.
-A group of immigrant youth leaders, health advocates, and allies have begun a 6 region tour across California to urge the passage of SB 1005 (Lara), "Health For All" and mobilize support across the state, starting from San Diego and ending in Sacramento where the bill will be heard in the CA Senate Health Committee on April 30th.
+That is why a group of immigrant youth leaders, health advocates, and allies from the California Immigrant Health Network have begun a six-region tour across California to urge the passage of SB 1005 (Lara), "Health For All" and mobilize support across the state, starting from San Diego and ending in Sacramento where the bill will be heard in the CA Senate Health Committee on April 30th.

 The Itinerary - (Click HERE for complete flyer)

 - 4/22 - Los Angeles: Send-off party/ Video release of "No Healthcare?
 No Problem!"

 - 4/23 - San Diego: "Cafecito y Politicas" community meeting, San Ysidro Adult Day Health Center

 - 4/24 - Orange County: Community meeting & talking circles, Kidworks in Santa Ana